 These trails are not overly technical (with the exception of a couple of short sections), but they do have a great sense of ‘flow’ and will provide a terrific introduction to the Central Australian terrain you’ll enjoy over days to come.

-The Telegraph Station is just 5km from the centre of Alice Springs making for an easy transfer back to your hotel (warm down jog?).
+The Telegraph Station is just 5km from the centre of Alice Springs.
+Shuttle buses will operate to take you out to the start line.

 The Namatjira – STAGE 2